ateeducacion/wp-decker/README.md

 make up
 ```

-This command will start a Dockerized WordPress instance accessible at [http://localhost:8080](http://localhost:8080) with the default admin username `admin` and password `PLEASE_CHANGEME`.
+This command will start a Dockerized WordPress instance accessible at [http://localhost:8888](http://localhost:8080) with the default admin username `admin` and password `password`.